pusher/pusher-http-python/README.md

 Copyright
 ---------

-Copyright (c) 2010 New Bamboo.
-See LICENSE for details.
+Copyright (c) 2012 Pusher Ltd. See LICENSE for details.